(Translated from Spanish)

 (Hansen, S. & Jensen J. (1969) El libro rojo del cole.
 Nuestra cultura: Madrid)

 This reminded me of the volunteers who came to Guatemala from the Hearing Missions Foundation (HMF), people whom I have the honor to call my friends.
 I met them one Sunday in the morning, specifically November 8th, 2015.
 It was the first day of their mission trip in Guatemala.

-I remember all of them: Sheryl and Fortunato Figliano (those who lead), a couple full of love to give to others; Gerry and Joey Hohler, they contributed to creating beautiful smiles through a dental mission: Liz Shobel, Jessica Hoefler and Susan Herr, Doctors in Audiology, they were the “Baywatch staff” of HMF; Stefanie Adams, responsible for capturing the dreams come true in pictures.
+I remember all of them: Sheryl and Fortunato Figliano (those who lead) of Centers for Hearing Care, a couple full of love to give to others; Gerry and Joey Hohler, they contributed to creating beautiful smiles through a dental mission: Liz Shobel, Jessica Hoefler and Susan Herr, Doctors in Audiology, they were the “Baywatch staff” of HMF; Stefanie Adams, responsible for capturing the dreams come true in pictures.
 I Also remember the local team: Aldo Orantes, Sandra Hernández, Julio Fernández, Miguel and Manuel Ventura (The latter two were Dr. Sheryl´s patients as children, their story in it’s self is incredible).

 I was very nervous, that was the first time I coordinated an event like that.
 Also, my English is not so good and I had to translate between them and the patients.
 I do not know how we did it, maybe because the love and kindness are universal languages.

 That week, between Sunday and Friday, they helped hundreds of deaf children in Guatemala City and the countryside.
 The HMF team traveled in a van that reminded me of the “The A-team”.
 The driver was Rudy, he is Cuban-Guatemalan, a person full of talent and a big heart, during the mission he was much more than a driver.